Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 To get started, you’ll want to add water and canning jars to the canning pot and bring the water to a boil.
 Add the lids and rings to a smaller pot and cover with water.
 Bring these to a simmer, but do not boil the water.
 Once the jars are boiling and the lids are simmering, you’re ready to start heating the syrup!

-To get started, just turn on the syrup.
+To get started, put the boiled down sap into a stainless steel stock pot and begin to heat it.
 Once you start, you won’t want to leave it alone, so make sure you’re ready to attend to it for a while.
 I normally start this on high and let it get boiling.
-If it seems like it’s going too fast, you can always back it down to medium or medium high.
+If it seems like it’s going too fast, you can always back it down to medium or medium high because you don’t want to give it too much heat.

 1. Put maple syrup in a large pot that has plenty of room for the syrup to expand.